sofa-framework/sofa/applications/plugins/Communication/README.md

 ```
 ### Examples

-A set of examples are availables in example´s plugin directory : [Examples](examples)
+A set of examples are availables in example plugin directory : [Examples](examples)

 ## How to implement a new network protocol